 The temple is located on the Thonburi side, at the foot of Memorial Bridge (Saphan Phut).
-This area is on the southern edge of the old Portuguese community (Kuthi Jeen), an area designated to Portuguese merchants and government officials during the Early Rattanakosin Period (after Ayutthaya was destroyed and King Rama I founded a new capital in Thonburi).
+This area is on the southern edge of the old Portuguese community (Kuthi Jeen), an area once designated for Portuguese merchants and government officials during the Early Rattanakosin Period (after Ayutthaya was destroyed and King Rama I founded a new capital in Thonburi).

 As a Buddhist temple, Wat Prayoon features typical structures such as an ordination hall, assembly hall, meditation hall, chedi and library.
-But what sets Wat Prayoon apart from other temples is the bright red, 1.5m tall iron fence fashioned from ancient weapons, including lances, swords and axes.
+But what sets Wat Prayoon apart from other temples is the bright red, 1.5-metre-tall iron fence fashioned from ancient weapons, including lances, swords and axes.
 Upon reaching the foot of Saphan Phut, you cannot miss it.
 This fence once was a prominent feature inside the temple, but today only the section that leads from the gateway up to the white chedi remains.

-Wat Prayoon Day Trip
+Wat Prayoon day trip

 A visit to Wat Prayoon can be combined with a leisurely exploration of the old Portuguese community.
 From Saphan Phut, a riverside walkway passes by one of Bangkok’s first Catholic churches (Santa Cruz), a quiet neighbourhood known for its Portuguese bakery, a century-old Chinese worship shrine and a famous Buddhist temple, Wat Kalayanamitr.
-You can easily visit all of them, before taking a ferry across the river from Wat Kalayanamitr to Pak Klong Pier (Bangkok Flower Market).
+You can easily visit all of them before taking a ferry across the river from Wat Kalayanamitr to Pak Klong Pier (Bangkok Flower Market).
 From there, it’s a short walk to the flower market (Pak Klong Talad), Wat Pho (Temple of the Reclining Buddha), Grand Palace, Wat Phra Kaew (Temple of the Emerald Buddha) and Khao San Road.